wknapik/vpnfailsafe/README.md

 torn down (--down).

 On --up:
-* All configured VPN server domains are resolved and saved in /etc/hosts (once, querying the originally configured DNS server from the public IP and later, periodically, only using the VPN and the DNS pushed by the server).
+* All configured VPN server domains are resolved and saved in /etc/hosts.
 * Routes are set up, so that all traffic to the internet goes over the tunnel.
   The original default route is preserved and two more specific ones are added (mimicking --redirect-gateway def1) + routes to all configured VPN servers